Yemesoft/DocumentView/README.md

     }
 }
 dependencies {
-    compile 'com.github.deparse:DocumentView:1.0.1'
+    compile 'com.github.deparse:DocumentView:1.0.2'
 }

-multi-language support，English and Chinese as default。If you want to use other language，use：

-DocumentHelper.setMessageProvider(new MessageProvider() {
+Multi-language supportted，English and Chinese as default。If you want to use other language，use： DocumentHelper.setMessageProvider(new MessageProvider() {
     @Override
     public String getMsg(MessageType type, Object... formatArgs) {